jacknmurphy/REST/README.md

 iOS Application
 ====
-This is iOS application built for my Final Year Project.
+This is an iOS application built for my Final Year Project.
 This application works in conjunction with a Java server application which is also posted on this GitHub account.

 The aim of the project was to allow users to view Tweets posted within their surrounding location on a map.